jumpyapple/fields-of-mistria-mods/NameThatMistrian/README.md

 3. Download the zip file and drop it into the `mods` folder.
 4. Run MOMI and install the mod.

+## How to use

+After open the map menu, click on the NPC's icon to view the name.

 ## Credits

 - [Archie_UwU](https://github.com/Archie-osu) for [YYToolkit](https://github.com/AurieFramework/YYToolkit) and [Aurie framework](https://github.com/AurieFramework/Aurie)